Harrison Ford's plane involved in airliner mishap

 In real life, he is an avid aviator of both helicopter and fixed-wing aircraft.

 Ford experienced an engine failure on his single-engine Ryan Aeronautical ST3KR in March 2015, performing an emergency landing on a golf course.
-Ford was seriously injured in the accident and the NTSB traced the caused to a failed part inside the engine's carburetor.
+Ford was seriously injured in the accident and the NTSB traced the cause to a failed part inside the engine's carburetor.

-He was honored in 2010 with the Wright Brother Memorial Trophy, one of aviation's highest honors from the National Aeronautic Association.
+He was honored in 2010 with the Wright Brothers Memorial Trophy, one of aviation's highest honors from the National Aeronautic Association.